Inside Our Mission

 2. Train the Next Generation of Social Impact Workers

 Many people want to use their talents to create impact around the world, but few programs ground them in a progressive, community-first ethos.
 MAMA HOPE’s fellowship, the Global Advocate program, seeks to change that.
-We train social impact workers (“Global Advocates”) and provide 9 months of professional mentorship so they are set up for success when they embed for 4 months in one of our partner communities.
+We train social impact workers (“Global Advocates”) and provide 8 months of professional mentorship so they are set up for success when they embed for 3 months in one of our partner communities.
 We ensure communities’ needs are met by carefully matching a Global Advocate’s talents and interests to the needs of the community.
-We provide this training to individuals from all around the world, and have a special track for individuals from East Africa.
+We provide this training to individuals from all around the world, both within and outside of our partner communities.

 3. Shift Perceptions